PgBiel/elembic/src/types/types.typ

     }
   }

-  if "cast" in overrides and "output" not in overrides or "output" in overrides and "any" in overrides.output {
+  if "any" not in typeinfo.output and "cast" in overrides and "output" not in overrides or "output" in overrides and "any" in overrides.output {
     // - Collapse "any" + other types into just "any";
-    // - If there is a cast and output is unknown, then set it to any overrides.output = ("any",)
+    // - If there is a cast and output is unknown, then set it to any for safety (should we error?) overrides.output = ("any",)
+  }

+  if typeinfo.cast != none and "output" in overrides and "cast" not in overrides and "any" not in overrides.output and typeinfo.output.any(o => o not in overrides.output) {
+    // If output was changed to a list which isn't 'any' and isn't a superset of the previous output,
+    // then remove casting as it is no longer safe (might produce something that is invalid)
+    // (TODO: Should we error?)
+    overrides.cast = none
   }

   if "input" in overrides and "any" in overrides.input {